bbuie/code_snippets/docs/docs/DEVELOPMENT.md

 ### Branching model (continuous deployment)

 1. Always branch new features off the `master` branch (`git checkout -b feature_branch_name`)
-    - feature_branch_name should start with the issue number and be as short as possible (e.g. 999-example-name)
+    - feature_branch_name should start with the issue/ticket/card number and be as short as possible (e.g. 999-example-name)
-    - Important: each ticket number should only have one branch and all related changes should be kept on it
+    - IMPORTANT: each issue/ticket/card should only have one branch and all related changes should be kept on it
-    - Important: it is helpful to make a note of the branch name on the issue/card/ticket
+    - IMPORTANT: it is helpful to make a note of the branch name on the issue/ticket/card
-1. Commit your changes to the feature branch using the ticket number (e.g. `#999 - added some stuff for new feature`)
+1. Commit your changes to the feature branch using the issue/ticket/card number (e.g. `#999 - added some stuff for new feature`)
     - Always include the issue number at the beginning of the commit message (`git commit -m '#999 - added some stuff for new feature'`)
     - Before you commit your changes, please run a `git diff` to make sure that the changes you're comitting are in fact the changes you want to commit.
 1. Ensure that your branch has no linting errors